gbif/hp-swissnatcoll/en/how-to-publish-data.md

 7. Click on **Publish**.
 - A progression bar appears during the publishing process and disappears when launched.
 - The Publication status of your records have changed to 🌐In Publication.
-- You can access the DarwinCore-Archive generated for the publication in the **Publications and Approvals** tab and download it by clicking on the blue icon of the size (📥*xyz.x kbyte*)<br>
+- You can access the DarwinCore-Archive generated for the publication in the **Publications and Validations** tab and download it by clicking on the blue icon of the size (📥*xyz.x kbyte*)<br>

 - By clicking on **Show on GBIF** (purple text in the top-left corner of your dataset page and visible in all tabs), you can access your GBIF dataset.
 It might take a few minutes for all the occurrences to appear.
    - ⚠️Do not delete a DAGI dataset after publishing on GBIF or it might create unwanted duplicates.⚠️